 What is involved in taking part?

 When a general practice agrees to take part, the University of Melbourne will arrange to install the data extraction tool (GRHANITE) onto a computer at the practice.
 The extraction of de-identified data will then occur automatically.
 Participating practices should display information posters and provide leaflets about the study in their patient waiting areas.
-If a patient chooses to opt-out, the practice needs to facilitate this (an easy process accessible through the PC running GRHANITE).
+If a patient chooses to withdraw, the practice needs to facilitate this (an easy process accessible through the PC running GRHANITE).

-Some general practices may be asked to participate in a validation study where data stored in Patron is compared to data in the practice.
+Some general practices may be invited to participate in a validation study where data stored in Patron is compared to data in the practice.
 From time to time practices may also be invited to actively participate in research or intervention studies related to general practice (this could include identifying patients for clinical trials).
 Any such studies would require additional informed consent.
 Practices are under no obligation to participate in these additional studies.

 Are there any risks associated with participation?